cmarktopher/art-gallery/readme.md

     newman run collection.json -e environment.json -r htmlextra
     ```
 3. Check the newman folder for the html output.

+#### Running using Docker

+Not implemented yet.

+I had this initially but there were a few complications with adding this as a service:
+- Tests were running before backend services started.
+- I will need to introduce a way to check for the above issue.
+- I think running this outside of the compose system and making sure it can connect to the correct network could be a viable solution.
+- Or, I could keep this as a service in the same compose file and introduce a delay or a check to ensure other services have started.

 ### Running Python scripts.